Overview

 Other resources that enrich the urban design student's experience in the School include the Center for Community and Urban Design (CUCD), engaging students in community outreach projects in South Florida and The Caribbean, and the Archive of the New Urbanism, housed in the School of Architecture Library.
 The Archive is a growing resource of documents, with both texts and images that support research related to urban design.
 Also, Research Affiliates from around the world join the faculty annually to study the state-of-the-art in urban design and architecture.

 While the Master of Urban Design is a post-professional program, structured for students with a professional degree in architecture, those holding a degree in engineering, planning or landscape architecture may apply for admission.
-A preparatory summer course may be required for non-architects, to be determined by the admission process.
+A preparatory summer course may be required for non-architects, to be determined during the admission process.

 History of Program

 Urban Design offerings at the School of Architecture emerged in the 1980's when a group of faculty members sought to have an impact on the urban growth of South Florida.
 The impetus was their study of Coral Gables, a Progressive Era new town, one of a series of Anglo-American Suburbs that can be found across the United States.
 George Merrick founded Coral Gables in 1923.
 He believed that for his city to be great it needed a university, and he set aside land for the University of Miami.
-The architects Merrick engaged in the building of Coral Gables founded the architecture program at the outset.
+The architects Merrick engaged in the building of Coral Gables founded the architecture program.
 Today, building on this legacy, the School of Architecture is renown for its dedication to preparing future professionals with an understanding of the larger context for their work in the environment and society.

 In 1988, mentored by their city and their studies of its design, and by leading urban thinkers such as Leon and Rob Krier, the faculty established a post-professional degree in urban design.
 The young faculty's design of Seaside, now an icon of new community design, challenged the planning and development conventions of its day.
 The new masters program established the precepts of Traditional Neighborhood Development (TND) and of the Charter for the New Urbanism.
 The School's faculty and alumni are among the founders of the Congress for the New Urbanism, and have been prominent contributors to the evolution of the movement, now a globally renowned approach to sustainable urban growth and revitalization.